-Curriculum and Instruction personnel from the Central Office will meet with administrators and instructional coaches to review data and analyze student progress and changes that need to be made.
+Curriculum and Instruction personnel from the Central Office will meet with administrators and instructional coaches to review data, analyze student progress, and address changes that need to be made.
 Participants will complete surveys within PowerSchool following professional development.
-Informal and informal walk-throughs, teacher implementation, and student interaction/understanding will be observed.
-Data and teacher feedback will determine the professional development to be provided and what the immediate and long-term goals are for the students.
-Benchmarks are given during the fall, winter, and spring and a summative test is given in the spring (ACAP).
+Through formal observations and informal walk-throughs, teacher implementation and student interaction/understanding will be observed.
+Data and teacher feedback will determine the professional development to be provided and the immediate and long-term student goals.
+Formative benchmark assessments are given during the fall and winter and a summative assessment is administered in the spring.